TOP 6 tips for a better design portfolio

 As our designer colleague Peťo says, "I look at everything mentioned above only if the portfolio doesn't put me off at first glance."

 There are a few important things that we already take for granted, but if they are missing, you commit the "deadly sins" of the portfolio.

 Pay extra attention to:

 - Too large, unoptimized files.

 - Absence of CTA and contact information.

 - Outdated, out-of-date projects.

 Finally, we have prepared for you some links to portfolios that do it well.
 Whether from the point of view of content, design or copywriting, you will definitely find the necessary inspiration in them.

 We believe that these tips will help you create a portfolio that will not only be a collection of pretty pictures, but also a tool for career advancement.
-And when you have it, send it to us - we're looking for designers!
+And when you have one, send it to us, maybe it will be a match!